New Formulations and Discretization Insights for the Electric Autonomous Dial-a-Ride Problem: Problem statement and new formulations for (D-)E-ADARP

 \allowdisplaybreaks

 The objective function~(\ref{ch4:MDARPobj2}) minimizes the total weighted cost of traversed BTS fragments and battery-time-expanded node arcs.
 Constraints~(\ref{ch4:FragmentArc2}) describe the network flow for the BTS fragments and battery-time-expanded node arcs.
 This can be divided into two scenarios: network flow at a BTS pickup node belonging to $P_N$ or at a BTS delivery node belonging to $D_N$, since a BTS fragment can only start at a BTS pickup node and end at a BTS delivery node.
 Constraints~(\ref{ch4:cover3}) ensure that each pickup location is visited exactly once.
 Since pairing constraints are already embedded within each fragment, it is not necessary to separately ensure that the delivery location is visited.
 Constraints~(\ref{ch4:vehicle2}) state that at most $|V|$ vehicles are used.
-This is achieved by restricting the number of vehicles traversing the time-expanded node arcs that originate from $O^+$.
+This is achieved by restricting the number of vehicles traversing the battery-time-expanded node arcs that originate from $\mathcal{O}^+$.
 Constraints~(\ref{ch4:DARdomain31}) and (\ref{ch4:DARdomain32}) specify the domains of $X$ and $Y$, respectively.

-When vehicles have distinct origin nodes (equal in number to the fleet size), denoted by the set $O_v^+$, and multiple potential destination nodes—possibly exceeding the fleet size—denoted by the set $D_v^-$, constraints~(\ref{ch4:vehicle2o}) and~(\ref{ch4:vehicle2d}) replace constraint~(\ref{ch4:vehicle2}), consistent with the formulation of \citet{Bongiovanni2019,Su2024}.
+Consistent with \citet{Bongiovanni2019} and \citet{Su2024}, when vehicles have distinct origin nodes (equal in number to the fleet size) and multiple potential destination nodes (possibly exceeding the fleet size), the corresponding BTS origin and destination sets are denoted by $Ov^+$ and $Ov^-$, respectively.
+Constraints~(\ref{ch4:vehicle2o}) and~(\ref{ch4:vehicle2d}) then replace constraints~(\ref{ch4:vehicle2}).